 Twitter for Writers: 10 Tricks For Getting Twitter Followers That ROCK – Day 9

 People who are on Twitter are readers (and writers) by nature.
-The text-rich medium is perfect for those who don’t want to be annoyed with overwhelming numbers of images and video, and who want access to new information constantly.
+The text-rich medium is perfect for those who don’t want to be annoyed with overwhelming numbers of images and videos or links like this https://www.tubev.sex/?hl=it to porn websites,, and who want access to new information constantly.
 In addition, the average Twitter referral to a website stays 2-3 times longer and clicks on 2-3 times more pages per stay than both Pinterest and Facebook.
 Simply put, Twitter followers engage more often, for longer, and are more likely to come back to your website again and again.

 I know.
 You don’t get it.
 Hashtags scare you.
 You don’t think anyone cares about what cereal you had for breakfast.
 The truth is, you just need a little education in order to make this incredible tool work for you.
 These 10 hints will allow you to use Twitter in a way that shows off what you can do and allows you to connect with people who can help you move your writing career forward.

 As with all social media, Twitter runs on a set of secret rules of reciprocity.
 It varies from person to person, but the bottom line is the same: you be good to mama, mama is good to you.
 When you follow someone, there is about a 30% chance that the person will follow you back automatically.
 Those are pretty good odds.
 Coupled with a few other little tricks, you can raise that percentage to 50%, and eventually 80%, every. single. time.